 - Spiritual Business Guidance Session

 Detailed Long Bio

-Susmitha Subbaraju, more popularly known as Susmitha Veganosaurus is a vegan chef, podcaster, meditation guide, artist, holistic business coach, influencer, healer, lover, lightworker, and multi-passionate entrepreneur.
+Susmitha Veganosaurus is a vegan chef, plant based culinary consultant, podcaster, meditation guide, holistic business coach, joyful vegan transition coach, artist, reiki healer, tarot reader, light worker, and multi-passionate entrepreneur.

 Having growing up on a vegetarian diet, her vegan journey began in 2003 when she became aware of the cruel practices in the dairy industry.
 After that, there was no looking back!
 She started out as an ethical vegan and later learned about the health, environment and spiritual benefits of the lifestyle.

 Susmitha has been exploring spirituality and energy work since she was a teenager.
 Her passion for veganism and connection to spirituality are the biggest influences in every aspect of her life.
 She often brings the two together into her classes, speaking engagements, cooking, mentoring and activism.